kutschke/Offline/README.md

  git push origin dummy
 </pre>

-On my GitHub account, use the GUI to make dummy the default branch and delete master.
+On my GitHub account, use the GUI to make dummy the default branch and delete main.